 Following graph from ST's application note is an example that shows the relation between supplied voltage and current.
 Actual value may vary depending on the motors, but we can see that the driver cannot supply enough current as the rotation increases when using a power source with low voltage.

-The required voltage varies greatly depending on the motor’s rating, required speed required, and the load.
-But in general, required voltage is roughly as follows:
+The required voltage varies greatly depending on the motor's rating, required speed, and required torque.
+But, in general, the required voltage is roughly as follows: